MicrosoftDocs/WSL/WSL/faq.md

 In some cases turning off the firewall allows for access.
 In some cases simply having the firewall installed looks to block access.

+### How do I access a port from WSL in Windows?
+WSL shares the IP address of Windows, as it is running on Windows.
+As such you can access any ports on localhost e.g. if you had web content on port 1234 you could http://localhost:1234 into your Windows browser.

 ### Where can I provide feedback?

 You can share feedback and ask questions through multiple channels: